9.7 Finite bow width

 Figure 3.
 Simulated example of a bridge force waveform with a finite-width bow, showing Helmholtz motion with irregular “spikes” caused by localised slips on the side of the bow facing the bridge.

 Figure 4 shows the corresponding pattern of sticking and slipping across the width of the bow.
 The time axis matches Fig. 3, and the top edge of the plot corresponds to the edge of the bow closest to the bridge.
 Black pixels indicate sticking and white ones indicate slipping.
 The main Helmholtz slips show up as top-to-bottom white stripes, while the partial slips causing the spikes in Fig. 3 show up as white streaks in the upper part of the plot.
-There are a small number of red pixels, indicating slipping in the reverse direction: these occur occasionally near the bottom edge of the plot, as Fig. 2 might have led us to expect.
+There is just one red pixel in this example, indicating slipping in the reverse direction: it occurs at the bottom edge of the plot, as Fig. 2 might have led us to expect.

 Figure 4.
 The pattern of sticking (black) and slipping (white) across the width of the bow for the waveform section plotted in Fig. 3.
 Red pixels show slipping in the reverse direction.
 The edge of the bow nearest to the bridge is at the top.